TuckerEstep/nba_stats_SQL/README.md

 ## Sample Questions Answered

-- Who are the top 10 scorers in the league by PPG?
+- Who are the top 10 scorers in the league by PPG, APG, and RPG?
 - Which players shoot the best from the 3?
-- Who are the assist and Rebound leaders?
+- Which players shoot the best from the free throw line?
 - Which players lead in total PRA?
 - What players average the most PPG Per36
 - Who are the top scorers over the age of 33?
-- And more..

 -----